mstksg/inCode/copy/entries/monad-plus-1.md

 -   One useful "chaining approach" is to model things as success-failure chains, where you are building something from successes, but if you fail once in the process, the entire process fails.
-This approach/design pattern is called a MonadPlus.
+An object that uses this approach/design pattern is called a MonadPlus.

 -   The Maybe object is one such example.
 We can define 'chaining' failable functions as functions that continue if the previous function succeeded,